Psychotherapy : Counselling : CBT

 How do I prepare for my first session of couples counselling?

-You may be sent some information by us to fill out and return before the therapy starts.
+You may be sent some information to fill out and return before the therapy starts.
 This gives us some background to start with.
 Many couples like to spend some time thinking about why they are going to counselling, and what issues they might want to discuss whilst there, so this can be useful but not essential.
 As experienced couple’s counsellors, we will be able to ‘start the ball rolling’ by asking the right questions to get you thinking and talking about the problems you and your partner are experiencing in your relationship.

 What topics are covered in the first session?